-The Pixel 4 starts at $799 for a 64GB model, and you can get a model with double that storage for $899.
+At launch, the Pixel 4 started at $799 for a 64GB model, with the 128GB variant costing $899.
 However, in the months following the phone's release, it's been heavily discounted on more than a few occasions, and Google no longer officially sells it.
 With the Pixel 5 now out and starting at $699, prices will likely continue to slide where the device is still in stock.

-For the first time, Google is offering its phone through all major carriers in the U.S. — Verizon, T-Mobile, AT&T and Sprint — as well as some discount and regional providers, like Visible, U.S. Cellular and, of course, Google Fi.
+The Pixel 4 was Google's first phone offered through all major carriers in the U.S. — Verizon, T-Mobile, AT&T and Sprint — as well as some discount and regional providers, like Visible, U.S. Cellular and, of course, Google Fi.

 You could also buy an unlocked phone and take it to practically any carrier.
 With support for both GSM and CDMA bands, the Pixel 4 is widely compatible with all U.S. networks that permit you to bring your own device.

-Google's flagship phone comes in two sizes: the 5.7-inch Pixel 4, which is the subject of this review, as well as the 6.3-inch Pixel 4 XL, which packs a significantly larger battery to match its bigger, higher-resolution screen.
+Google's flagship comes in two sizes: the 5.7-inch Pixel 4, which is the subject of this review, as well as the 6.3-inch Pixel 4 XL, which packs a significantly larger battery to match its bigger, higher-resolution screen.
 Otherwise, both models have the same specs and cameras, and are available in the same selection of colors: Just Black, Clearly White and limited-edition Oh So Orange, which is hard to track down these days.

 Pixel 4 review: Specs